theos/orion/Guides/Getting Started.md

 To follow along, you will require the following things:

 - [Theos](https://github.com/theos/theos/wiki/Installation) on a machine running macOS, Windows 10 with WSL, or Linux.
+If you're on a Linux environment, please make sure to install the Swift package from [here](https://www.swift.org/download/).
 - A jailbroken iOS device.
 - The target app (in this tutorial, VLC for iOS) installed on your iOS device.